How to Help a Partner Who Refuses to Talk About ED

 How many of you have been in this uncomfortable situation?
-Your partner wants to but can't achieve or maintain an erection.
+Your husband or partner wants to but can't achieve or maintain an erection.
 To say the mood or moment is lost would be a bit of an understatement.

 Navigating an ED occurrence and the conversations after your partner experiences it can be tricky, but providing the appropriate comfort and support can make a big difference in remedying the problem.

-Follow his lead
+Follow his lead when discussing ED

 Before you probe with questions or comments, the most important step in communicating may actually be to bite your tongue (figuratively).
 While there are many physical and organic causes of erectile dysfunction, there's also the possibility that psychological factors are involved, especially for middle-age and younger men.
 Your reaction could potentially double down on the stress your partner is feeling and make the situation worse.